nent/nent/packages/core/src/components/n-data/actions.md

 ### `register-provider`

 Register a new data-provider.
-See [Data Providers](/data/providers) for more information.
+See [custom data](/components/n-data/custom) for more information.